kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 will rollout across nodes.
 -->

+If an operator downgrades the control plane, PDBs with `usePodGrouping: true` will have that field dropped by the older API server.
+The PDB will silently revert to per-pod logic, which could lead to an application outage during a node drain if the operator was relying on group-based protection.

 ###### What specific metrics should inform a rollback?

 <!--
 What signals should users be paying attention to when the feature is young that might indicate a serious problem?
 -->

+- An unusually low eviction count (`evictions_total`) might indicate the new logic is too restrictive, or a large number of PDBs are blocking drains.
+- An increase in metrics related to unhealthy workloads could indicate the group-based logic is not sufficientlly protecting pod groups.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?